h-sehee/math308-binary-game/docs/egdd.md

 - *Campaign*: As players progress through the game, levels become more difficult and complex.

 # Learning Aspects

+Understanding of tasks through game play
+Getting information into memory

 ## Learning Domains